GabrielBrotas/Alarm-Location/README.md

   <img src="https://github.com/GabrielBrotas/Alarm-Location/blob/main/src/assets/images/Untitled.gif" />

-## 🚀 Tecnologias
+## 🚀 Project
+  Alarm Location is an app that will activate the alarm clock when the user be closer to the informed location

+## 💻 Technologies
   this project was made using the following technologies: <br />
-  > React Native <br />
+    - React Native <br />
-  > Expo <br />
+    - Expo <br />

-## 💻 Projeto
-Alarm Location is an app that will activate the alarm clock when the user be closer to their location.

 ## 📝 Licença
 Esse projeto está sob a licença MIT.
 Veja o arquivo LICENSE para mais detalhes.